 The Pepperdine Ambassadors Council (PAC) is comprised of a small cross-section of Pepperdine University's undergraduate school, Seaver College.
 PAC exists to serve as a link between the student body of Seaver College and the greater Pepperdine community.
 PAC also strives to build a bridge between Pepperdine and the surrounding Malibu community.

-This group is meant for students who are committed to furthering the mission of Pepperdine, who feel called to serve the University as volunteer representatives, and who feel passionately about helping Pepperdine fulfill its mission and attain ambitious goals.
+This group is meant for students who are committed to furthering the mission of Pepperdine, who feel called to serve the University as volunteer representatives, and who are passionate about helping Pepperdine fulfill our mission and attain our ambitious goals.

-The Pepperdine Ambassadors Council would like to invite all current sophomores and juniors to apply.
+The Pepperdine Ambassadors Council would like to invite all juniors and seniors to apply.
 Applications will be available after Spring Break for the 2024-2025 academic year.

 Pepperdine Ambassadors Council (PAC) exists to serve the University by building bridges between the administration and the students, as well as the community and the University.
 PAC also strives to represent and carry out the mission statement of the University.
 Each Ambassador strives to be a good citizen and owns the University's mission statement as their own personal credo.